 How to Visit Pictured Rocks in One Weekend

 Upon moving to Ann Arbor and becoming an adopted Michigander, there were many destinations in Pure Michigan Zak Suhar wanted to explore.
-Between the rolling hills, quiet countryside and unspoiled beauty, he began curating a list of the places he wanted to visit most and settled on the Upper Peninsula.
 Read his story below on a weekend adventure to Pictured Rocks National Lakeshore and Tahquamenon Falls.

 Twelvemile campsite is a wonderful place to camp alongside Lake Superior, not only for its wonderful location, but also because it's a first-come first-serve campsite.
-This is essential for Pictured Rocks National Lakeshore since it’s a very popular area, but you’ll still have to ensure you get there early for a beachfront campsite (ours that sat atop a small bluff).
-Nothing beats sitting in your hammock atop a bluff, Lake Superior waves crashing, glowing sun setting, and campfire roaring in the background.
+This is essential for Pictured Rocks since it’s a very popular area, but you’ll still have to ensure you get there early for a beachfront campsite (ours sat atop a small bluff).
+Nothing beats sitting in your hammock, Lake Superior waves crashing, glowing sun setting and campfire roaring in the background.

 Kayaking along Pictured Rocks is something to experience, especially to see Bridalveil Falls.
 While you can see the falls from a hike, the 140-foot cascade is best seen from the water.

 3. Lover’s Leap

 At the end of a kayak or boat tour, the highlight of the lakeshore, in my opinion, is Lover’s Leap, one of the staple natural landscapes the U.P. offers.
 On a still day, you can get a great reflective photos of the rock formation, the wonderful colors of the lake and the sandstone cliffs of beautiful reddish and orange hues.